jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

         marpa_lua_newtable (L);
         lmw_g_stack_ix = marpa_lua_gettop (L);

+        /* Once development is over, this use of the "kollos"
+         * global *MUST* be eliminated.
+Deleting this entire
+         * function would be one way to do that.
+         */
         marpa_lua_getglobal (L, "kollos");

         marpa_lua_getfield (L, -1, "class_grammar");
         marpa_lua_setmetatable (L, lmw_g_stack_ix);
         /* [ slr_table, lmw_g_tab, kollos_tab ] */